openresty/docker-openresty/README.md

 Starting at version 1.11.2.2, OpenResty includes a [package manager called `opm`](https://github.com/openresty/opm#readme), which can be found at `/usr/local/openresty/bin/opm`.

-`opm` is built in all the images.
-However, to use it in the `alpine` image, you must also install the `perl` package; it is not included by default because it doubles the image size.
+`opm` is built in all the images except `alpine` and `stretch`.

+To use `opm` in the `alpine` image, you must also install the `perl` package; it is not included by default because it doubles the image size.
 You may install it like so: `apk add --no-cache perl`.

+To use `opm` in the `stretch` image, you must also install the `openresty-opm` package as shown in [this example](https://github.com/openresty/docker-openresty/blob/master/stretch/Dockerfile.opm_example).

 LuaRocks
 ========